-There is no wormer that will effectively control the dog tapeworm in your sheep.
-The key to controlling tapeworm cysts is prevention.
+There is no wormer that will effectively control the canine tapeworm in your sheep.
+The key to controlling tapeworm cysts is prevention in dogs.
 The goal is to break the cycle of infection between the dog and the sheep or goats.

-C. ovis (also referred to as sheep measles) is the intermediate stage of a tapeworm that infects any member of the dog family, wild or domestic.
-It is important to understand that this is not a sheep/goat tapeworm; it is a dog tapeworm that must infect sheep or goats to complete its life cycle.
+Taenia ovis is the adult stage of a canine tapeworm.
+Cysticercus ovis (C. ovis) is the intermediate stage of a tapeworm that infects any member of the canine family, wild or domestic.
+It is important to understand that this is not a sheep/goat tapeworm; it is a canine tapeworm that must infect sheep or goats to complete its life cycle.